Cuillerethedj/refactor/README.md

-## Goals
+##  My Goals
 ```
-    1. Understand the importance of refactoring.
+    1. To Understand the importance of refactoring.
-    2. Understand what to look for when refactoring HTML Code.
+    2. Try to understand what to look for when refactoring HTML Code/CSS Code.
-    3. Understand what to look for when refactoring CSS Code.

 ```

 ## Conclusion

-The following benefits were for HTML:

-1. Organizing the code, made it cleaner to see where the header/footer/main.
+1. Organizing the code, made it cleaner to see where the header/footer/main more clear.
 2. Catching mistakes that i would not notice at first but with time seen.

 The following benefits were for CSS:

-1. Reducing the clutter of reused coding and a better foundation of how classes and IDs can work together
+1. There was code that i could see that looked cluttered so it gave me a better understanding to use classes and Ids.
-2. Reduced amount of lines.
+2. By using Classes and IDs it help me clean up the ampunt of lines.
 ## License
 https://opensource.org/licenses/MIT